sixertoy/grunt-mustacher/README.md

 <a name="exposed-helpers"></a>
 ## Exposed helpers

-> take a look inside examples folder
+> take at git 'examples' branch

 * [include](#include)
 * [repeat](#repeat)